solspace/strapi-plugin-imagiterate/README.md

 ## Permissions

-Access and permissions for Imagiterate API endpoints is managed through Strapi.
+When you choose to use the Imagiterate API, access and permissions for Imagiterate API endpoints is managed through Strapi.
 You can create a dedicated API token in Strapi and use that in your API calls.
 Enable both `iterate` and `upload` controller actions.

 It is strongly recommended that you not enable API access through User & Permissions Plugin Roles.